BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/50-SwitchToLongId.md

 ---

 # Switch to long Id
 This document explains how to switch an entity id from int to long.
-It can be use similary to switch to GUID.
+It can be use similar to switch to GUID.
 <u>For this example, we have switch the id of the entity: <span style="background-color:#327f00">plane</span>.</u>